In 2018, holiday spending surpassed $1 trillion.

 This takes planning, ahead of the holiday season.
 Consider all of the stressors and challenges you face, and what kind of tool or giveaway could help.
 Get started months before so that when the holidays arrive, you have your items ready to go.

 Personal referrals are the best word-of-mouth advertising you can get.
 We trust our friends and families.
 Offer special discounts or a free product when a customer refers someone to your shop during the holidays.
-Have cards, envelopes, and free postage available for customers and let them send actual notes in the mail to friends and family, telling them about your store.
+Incentives are key, here.

-17. Make returns super easy, and be very public about it.
+17. Make returns super easy, and be public about it

-18. Spread the holiday cheer through the year.
+18. Spread the holiday cheer throughout the year

 Consider having a holiday in July (or some other month).
 Promote it during the regular holiday season, and consider tie-ins.
 For example, you could create a punch card for regular holiday shopping that you reward during the off-holiday season.